helium/HIP/0052-lorawan-dao.md

 ### Oracle Operations

-LoRaWAN oracles confirm proof of coverage, data transfer, and add blocks to the LoRaWAN subnetwork.
+IoT oracles confirm proof of coverage, data transfer, and add blocks to the IoT subnetwork.
 They serve state data around Proof-of-Coverage challenges and data transfer events to light and data only hotspots.

 Validation is performed by a set of rotating nodes known as the consensus group, which verifies transactions and ordering prior to forming a block and proposing it to the subnetwork chain.
 Consensus groups are elected once per epoch, and the number of members is given by the num_consensus_members chain variable (currently set at 43).